 o Able to meet the attached declarations.

-Students are expected to develop a range of competencies for public mental health through their field and classroom experiences.
-After graduation, students "pay back" the stipend by working in an MSW-level position in community mental health for one calendar year.
+Students were expected to develop a range of competencies for public mental health through their field and classroom experiences.
+After graduation, students "payed back" the stipend by working in an MSW-level position in community mental health for one calendar year.
 For purposes of this program at both the internship and employment level, "community mental health" means behavioral health services provided either at the county level or the nonprofit agencies with whom they contract.